 Not all hope is lost, though: With Animal Crossing for Nintendo Switch coming this year, it’s reasonable to assume that Pocket Camp integration will be built right in.
 While adding connectivity to New Leaf would seemingly require an update along with some content additions to accommodate Pocket Camp, Animal Crossing for Switch could have all this stuff from the jump-off.
 And it doesn’t make sense to devote resources to New Leaf, a game that is out the door at this point.

-So, what kind of Pocket Camp integration am I talking about?
-Well, we’ll have to save the details for another time — and another article.
-This piece is long enough as it is, and I have a lot of ideas, but I’ll give you a little taste of what I have in mind: Full character transfers, shared catalogs, exclusive items, and more.
+So, although we won’t be seeing direct connectivity between the two titles, I’d still like to detail the type of inter-game integration I’d envisioned.
+You can check out my full thoughts on this subject in my follow-up “what if” article about Animal Crossing: New Horizons and Pocket Camp integration.
+This piece is long enough as it is, and I have a lot of ideas, but I’ll give you a little taste of what that linked-to piece discusses: Full character transfers, shared catalogs, exclusive items, and more.

 5. Updated visuals